bindi-v/Portfolio_Sample/README.md

  ![License](https://img.shields.io/badge/License-MIT-yellow)

  This is a portfolio for myself.
 It has variety of section that gives information about work, skills, contact, projects and about me.
-After completing bootcamp it is very useful to get jobs.
+After completing boot camp it is very useful to get jobs.
 When resize the page or view the site on various screens and devices then with a responsive layout that adapts to viewport.

 ## User Story